 - (a) Except as otherwise set out in this section, a commercial permit is renewable annually. - (b) Commercial permits granted to an auction, circus, performing animal exhibition, and rodeo are valid for the duration of the event not to exceed thirty (30) days from the date of issuance.
-The time provided includes set up and preparation. - (c) Commercial permits granted to a performing animal exhibit are valid for a period not exceeding four (4) calendar days.
+The time provided includes set up and preparation. - (c) Commercial permits granted to a performing animal exhibit are valid for a period not exceeding two four (24) calendar days.

 Sec.
 6-54.
+Fees.
 Pertaining to Kennels.

-- (a) Each permit for a kennel must specify the maximum number of animals that may be kept at the kennel the animal care services department shall determine this number based on available space and number of employees, and can re-evaluate the maximum number of animals allowed at any time. - (b) Owners and operators of kennels where animals are boarded must maintain a register identifying all animals boarded, the name, address, and telephone number of the owners of each animal including an alternative emergency telephone number. - (c) The kennel owner must also provide an emergency telephone number where the kennel owner, operator, and any caretaker of the kennel can be reached if the owner, operator, or caretaker do not reside on the premises.

-- (d) Runs shall be constructed to effectively enclose the animals housed therein.
+- (a) Each permit for a kennel must specify the maximum number of animals that may be kept at the kennel the animal care services department shall determine this number based on available space and number of employees, and can re-evaluate the maximum number of animals allowed at any time.
+Annual fees for commercial permits are established in the fee schedule pursuant to section 6-15 of this chapter. - (b) Owners and operators of kennels where animals are boarded must maintain a register identifying all animals boarded, the name, address, and telephone number of the owners of each animal including an alternative emergency telephone number.
+Any commercial animal establishment providing services classified in two (2) or more categories listed in subsection (a) of this section [see the fee schedule] is required to obtain only one (1) permit, and the fee charged for the permit is the highest of the fees for any of the applicable categories. - (c) The kennel owner must also provide an emergency telephone number where the kennel owner, operator, and any caretaker of the kennel can be reached if the owner, operator, or caretaker do not reside on the premises. - (d) Runs shall be constructed to effectively enclose the animals housed therein.
 Runs and exercise areas shall be sanitized a minimum of once in each 24-hour period and more frequently as may be necessary by removal of soiled materials and application of suitable disinfectants. - (e) All animals shall be supplied with sufficient species-specific food a minimum of once during each 24-hour period and more often if the physiological needs of the animal require it.
 Each animal shall have access to fresh potable water at all times.

 Sec.
 6-55.
+Renewal of permit.
 Pertaining to Stables.

 - (a) Each permit for a stable must specify the maximum number of animals that may be kept at the kennel or stable, the animal care services department shall determine this number based on available space, and can re-evaluate the maximum number of animals allowed at any time - (b) Owners and operators of stables where animals are boarded must maintain a register identifying all animals boarded, the name, address, and telephone number of the owners of each animal including an alternative emergency telephone number. - (c) The stable owner must also provide an emergency telephone number where the stable owner, operator, and any caretaker of the stable can be reached. - (d) Stalls shall be constructed to effectively enclose the animals housed therein.
 Animal waste must be removed if it begins to inhibit the animal's ability to move around its stall comfortably. - (e) All animals shall be supplied with sufficient species-specific food a minimum of once during each 24-hour period and more often if the physiological needs of the animal require it.
 Each animal shall have access to fresh potable water at all times.
+Except for an auction, circus, performing animal exhibit, performing animal exhibition, or rodeo, a commercial permit is renewable annually upon: - (1)Inspection of the commercial animal establishment by the animal care services manager or the animal care services manager's designee;